better-internet/radworks-grants/README.md

 #### Radworks Grants Committee

-This group will act as signers of the Radicle Grant Program's multi-sig, which will ultimately fund projects.
+This group will act as signers of the Radworks Grant Program's multi-sig, which will ultimately fund projects.

-The Radworks Grants Committee is made up of core Radicle team members, Radicle community members, and outside folks who have some sort of related domain expertise.
+The Radworks Grants Committee is made up of core Radicle team members, Radworks community members, and outside folks who have some sort of related domain expertise.

 - **Grants Lead:** [Bordumb](https://twitter.com/bordumbb) (Radicle Community)